fastoch/Python4everybody/Memento2.md

         print(line)
 ```
 This little program will print lines that start with 'From:', but they also return blank lines.
-Each line from the file has a newline at the end.
-The print statement adds a newline to each line.
+Explanation: each line from the file has a newline at the end.
+The print statement adds another newline to each line.